Ivoooo/bchain-guide-front/README.md

 To get started do:
 npm install

 npm start

-before npm start doing "npm run build" might make sense if you're running the website and not just testing it.
-(Builds an optimized output.
+Before npm start doing "npm run build" might make sense if you're running the website and not just testing it.
+(Builds an optimized output.)
-The website is then accessible under => localhost:3000 or wherever your url is.
+The website is then accessible under => localhost:3000 or wherever your IPbefore npm start doing "npm run build" might make is.